 - Enabling sustainable competitiveness

-The Plan has two different levels; firstly, a strategic structural plan for the entire Helsinki-Uusimaa, which is then completed by three phased regional land use plans.
-We have made these phased plans for the Helsinki Metropolitan Region, the Eastern and Western Uusimaa.
+The Plan has two different levels; firstly, a strategic structural plan for the entire Helsinki-Uusimaa, which is then completed by three thematic regional land use plans.
+We have made these thematic plans for the Helsinki Metropolitan Region, the Eastern and Western Uusimaa.

 Our structure plan deals with the greater lines of the regional structures, which are the network of centres, the structures of densely populated areas, traffic connections and the most important green structural entities.
 This plan also includes an order in which development directions are to be focused upon.
 All regional land use plans deal with such issues that each region wants to especially focus upon.